TWICE's Jeongyeon to temporarily halt activities for mental health recovery

-Jeongyeon of South Korean girl group TWICE has been announced to be going on a second hiatus due to mental health concerns.
+Jeongyeon of South Korean girl group TWICE will be taking a second hiatus from group activities due to mental health concerns.

+- READ MORE: TWICE talk new mini-album ‘Taste Of Love’, its tough recording process and their favourite songs to perform

 The singer’s label, JYP Entertainment, issued a statement yesterday (August 18) to announce that Jeongyeon “will be unable to attend TWICE’s activity for a while in future schedule”, due to her symptoms of “panic and psychological anxiety”.